-8.6.3 Quad Input Page Program with 4-Byte Address (34h)
+8.2.32 Quad Input Page Program with 4-Byte Address (34h)

 The Quad Input Page Program with 4-Byte Address instruction is similar to the Quad Input Page Program instruction except that it requires 32-bit address instead of 24-bit address.
-No matter the device is operating in 3-Byte Address Mode or 4-byte Address Mode, the Quad Input Page Program with 4-Byte Address instruction will always require 32-bit address.
+No matter the device is operating in 3-Byte Address Mode or 4-byte Address Mode, the Quad Input Page Program with 4-Byte Address instruction will always require 32-bit address to access the entire 512Mb memory.